Arrata-TTRPG/Arrata-TTRPG/draft/Arrata-Guide/II - Fundamentals.md

 Note that the first letter of each level of Quality is bold here.
 That's because in Arrata we refer to a level of Quality by the capital first letter, so a Superb skill is an S skill, and an Adept skill is an A skill.

 ## Defining Stats
-When we refer to the word "stat", there are two meanings.

 Generally speaking, a stat is a statistic, just a value that represents something.
 Stats in Arrata come in many different varieties, but they're all made up of two components that we just discussed: **Quantity** and **Quality**.
 Each stat has both of these attributes.

 In Arrata, the notation for a stat is \[First letter of Quality]\[Quantity].